brigadecore/brigade/docs/intro/tutorial02.md

 There you have it!
 Your first Github repository, linked to your local git repository.

-When you’re comfortable with the git workflow, read [part 3 of this tutorial][part3] to learn about configuring our Github repository to test new features using Acid.
+When you’re comfortable with the git workflow, read [part 3 of this tutorial][part3] to learn about configuring our Github repository to test new features using Brigade.

 [part1]: tutorial01.md